Hacks

 Browser check

-It is Browser color management check day!
 As some users asked for this, I am recovering an old test I posted in lcms blog many years ago.
 Basically, it uses special images with crafted embedded profiles.
 If profiles are correctly honored, a text will show up.
 But not all web browsers behave equally.
-Here are the old tests.
-They only check V2 compatibility.
-No surprises.
-The images are using embedded profiles to do the trick.

 Continue reading